A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-where $\iota$ enumerates the runs, and $Q_\star$ is the reference solution taken from the most accurate method at the highest accuracy.
-The $2$-norm of the moments vector $Q$ is used since it was proved in \cite{Chernov-maxentr-2016} that it governs the Kullback-Leibler divergence of the estimated PDF.

-The TT algorithms\footnote{The codes are available from \url{http://people.bath.ac.uk/sd901/als-cross-algorithm}.} were implemented in the framework of the TT-Toolbox \cite{tt-toolbox}.
+The TT algorithms\footnote{The codes are available from \url{http://people.bath.ac.uk/sd901/als-cross-algorithm}.} were implemented within the TT-Toolbox \cite{tt-toolbox}.
 The QMC points are produced via randomly shifted lattice rules \cite{Scheichl-mlqmc-lognorm-2017}, using the generating vector from \cite[\texttt{lattice-39102-1024-1048576.3600.txt}]{Kuo-lattice-url}.
 Sparse grid experiments are carried out using an adaptive sparse grid algorithm from the \texttt{spinterp} toolbox \cite{spinterp,spinterp-doc}.
-This algorithm is only applicable to uniform $\mathbf{y}$ though, since it employs a Clenshaw-Curtis grid with boundary points, giving zero or infinite coefficients for normally distributed $\mathbf{y}$.
+This algorithm is only applicable for uniform $\mathbf{y}$ though, since it employs a Clenshaw-Curtis grid with boundary points, giving zero or infinite coefficients for normally distributed $\mathbf{y}$.
 The CPU times, measured in seconds, are summed over all runs.
 The numerical results were obtained in Matlab R2015b on one node of the University of Bath \texttt{Balena} cluster with a 2.6GHz Intel Xeon processor.

-\begin{remark} The actual a posteriori errors may differ from the tolerances used for truncation of the KLE or singular values in a TT approximation.
-However, we set all individual error tolerances for the spatial discretization, KLE truncation and TT approximation to the same value.
-This yields a linear dependence of the true error on the tolerance, and hence allows an posteriori asymptotic error-cost analysis. \end{remark}